eModbus/eModbus/README.md

 If you have a ``RTUMessage`` (see above), you can calculate a valid CRC16 tnd have it pushed o its end with ``addCRC()``.

 #### ModbusClientTCP API elements
-You will have to have the following include line in your code to make the ``ModbusClientTCP`` API available:
+You will have to include one of these lines in your code to make the ``ModbusClientTCP`` API available:

 ```
 #include "ModbusClientTCP.h"
+#include "ModbusclientTCPasync.h"
 ```

 ##### ``ModbusClientTCP(Client& client)`` and ``ModbusClientTCP(Client& client, uint16_t queueLimit)``
 The first set of constructors does take a ``client`` reference parameter, that may be any interface instance supporting the methods defined in ``Client.h``, f.i. an ``EthernetClient`` or a ``WiFiClient`` instance.
 This interface will be used to send the Modbus TCP requests and receive the respective TCP responses.